Salesforce

 Contact a Generac Authorized Service Dealer to professionally diagnose the issue.
 An IASD may perform the following troubleshooting steps:

-1. Examine the charging System: Check the voltage on the charging circuit.
-120VAC
+1. Examine the charging system: Check the voltage on the charging circuit (120 VAC).

-2. Check for loose connections or mixed-up connections with the N1/N2 wires at the Generator and Transfer Switch
+2. Check for loose connections or mixed-up connections with the N1/N2 wires at the generator and transfer switch.

 3. Ensure your home standby generator is not missing the Neutral/00 customer connection wire.
 See: My Generator was just installed and is giving a "Charger Warning" or "Charger Missing AC Warning"